comerc/meteor-autoform-bs-more/README.md

 //- ["unmodal", "label", "buttonContent", "dialogSize", "fade", "readonly", "disabled"]
 //- *omit declared atts if unmodal
 //- *available all atts of autoForm
-//- *attr "modalSize" is optional, may be: "lg" or "sm" +extendFormGroupAtts //- [any atts for template context] +afPanel //- ["name" of object field] +afFieldValueContains2 //- ["value" as function] +afFieldIsInvalid2 //- ["name" or "fields"]
+//- *attr "dialogSize" is optional, may be: "lg" or "sm" +extendFormGroupAtts //- ["id-prefix", "label-class", "input-col-class"] +afPanel //- ["name" of object field] +afFieldValueContains2 //- ["value" as function] +afFieldIsInvalid2 //- ["name" or "fields"]